WebProgremmer1/Home-SOC-Threat-Detection-System/README.md

+Network File Analysis with Wireshark

-Another part of my intrution was analyzing files with Wireshark.
+Another part of my investigation involved analyzing network traffic and transferred files using Wireshark.

-I analyzed available file in 2021 with scanned network with a bunch files that transported over the network.
+I analyzed a network capture from 2021 that contained multiple files transferred over the network.
+I focused primarily on analyzing HTTP requests and the files associated with them.

-The most interesting was when i decided to analyze HTTP requests.
-There was a file which called .audiodg.exe.
-Named and looked like usual file.
-The only weird thing is the size of the packet out of all files it is the largest one.
-Execept this, it looks like normal file.
+One file in particular caught my attention: .audiodg.exe.
+At first glance, the filename looked similar to a legitimate Windows system process, and there was nothing obviously suspicious about it.

+However, one unusual characteristic stood out: the packet associated with this file was significantly larger than the others.

+This made the file worth investigating further.

+Hash Analysis

+I extracted the file’s hash and analyzed it using antivirus and malware-detection services.

+The results revealed an important finding: the hash was associated with a Trojan identified as Trojan.MSIL/AgentTesla.

-When i analyzed hash of the file, i found out the interesting observation.
-This hash belongs to trojan which called trojan.msil/agenttesla 55 out of 69 antivirus services flaged it as malicious.
+55 out of 69 antivirus engines flagged the file as malicious.

-Which subfiles consists the file, as we can see there a legit png and the rest is most likely files with malicious program.
-Analyzed gave us a lot of information about file.

-Which IP address was contacted:

-Like websites which registered spreading the same file
+Embedded Files

+Further analysis showed that the suspicious file contained several embedded or associated files.

+As shown below, one appears to be a legitimate PNG image, while the remaining files required further investigation and could potentially be associated with the malicious payload.

+Network Indicators

+The analysis also provided useful information about the file’s network activity, including the IP addresses it contacted.

+I was also able to identify websites and domains associated with the distribution or detection of the same malicious file.

+Key Findings

+* Suspicious executable identified as .audiodg.exe
+* File stood out because of its unusually large network transfer size
+* Hash analysis associated the file with Trojan.MSIL/AgentTesla
+* 55/69 antivirus engines flagged the file as malicious
+* Additional embedded or associated files were identified
+* Network analysis revealed IP addresses contacted by the file
+* Additional domains associated with the malicious file were identified

+Conclusion

+What initially appeared to be an ordinary executable became suspicious after examining its network behavior and file characteristics.

+Hash analysis provided much stronger evidence, with 55 out of 69 antivirus engines identifying the file as malicious and associating it with Agent Tesla.

+This investigation demonstrated how combining Wireshark traffic analysis, file extraction, hash analysis, and threat intelligence can help identify malicious files that may otherwise appear legitimate.